-The eligibility criteria for statutory positions, including the competency requirements to be met before a person may be appointed to a position, are listed in regulations 675ZI(1) for site senior executive and 675ZM(1) for exploration manager, and Schedule 26 of the WHS Mines Regulations for the remaining statutory positions.
+The eligibility criteria for statutory positions, including the competency requirements to be met before a person may be appointed to a position, are listed in regulations 675ZI(1) for site senior executive and 675ZM(1) for exploration manager, and Schedule 26 of the Work Health and Safety (Mines) Regulations 2022 (WHS Mines Regulations) for the remaining statutory positions.

 Some statutory positions require the appointee to hold an applicable statutory certificate, with requirements listed in Schedule 27 of the WHS Mines Regulations.
 These may include a qualification and the completion of examinations, WHS risk management units of competency and training, as well as meeting minimum age and experience requirements.

 For some statutory positions, a certificate may be applicable that requires the completion of a mining practice examination in lieu of a qualification.
 However, there may be restrictions regarding the mining operations covered by the certificate.